 I handed the rod to Wayne Brewer and stated, “It’s your turn to reel.
 We have been flat-lining off the end of Montauk and catching a mess of stripers.
 I’m uninterested in catching all of the fish.” as I remember, he jumped to the strict of the constitution boat and, with an awful lot of enthusiasm, introduced in a pleasing striper.
+That specific ride was a spontaneous adventure that turned into being organized in a hotel parking lot.

-The Montauk adventure all began at a New York State Outdoor Writers Association convention held in Auburn 10 years ago.
-Three or 4 people had been announcing goodbye after the activities were over whilst Joel Lucks from Long Island advised we fish for blues and striped bass at Montauk.
+Wayne Brewer and I have had some spur-of-the-second get-togethers.
+The Montauk adventure began at a New York State Outdoor Writers Association convention held in Auburn 10 years ago.
+Three or four people had been announcing goodbye after the activities were over, while Joel Lucks from Long Island advised we fish for blues and striped bass at Montauk.
 Brewer and I, without delay, raised our fingers — and the trip was booked.
 We stated yes earlier than we even packed our vehicles for the journey home.

 That turned into my first ride with Wayne.
 It would now not be my closing.
 We have fished together on Seneca and Cayuga lakes and trolled for trout and salmon on Lake Ontario.